High Protein Breakfast Ideas

 Below you’ll find a long list of breakfast ideas that’ll get you to 20g of protein before lunch.
 I’ve focused in on the protein, not including reference to fruit and vegetables – do add these to the dishes based on what you fancy and what you have digestive room for!

-1/ Cook grains in broth and add a protein-rich extra.
+1/ Cook grains in broth and add a high protein extra.
 You can do this freshly, or use broth to reheat previously-cooked grains.
 Click here to access my recipe for breakfast bone broth bowl, which explains my process.
 You could try one of my favourite takes on this: cooking 55g (2oz) (dry weight) of grains in a cup of broth, mixing in a teaspoon of miso and then poaching an egg in it – it’ll give you a breakfast with around 24g of protein.

 2/ Poaching two eggs in a cup of broth will give you over 20g of protein.